spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/starter-template/get-started-template-cloud.md

 spatial cloud upload myassembly
 ```

+<%(#Expandable title="Troubleshooting: No upload progress")%>
+This step can take a long time on slower connections < 5mbp/s as the full upload size is around ~800mb
+If you start your upload and see no progress or extremely slow progress, don't panic.
+There is a known issue with the uploader where progress does not change during upload of large files, you'll notice a big jump as it completes uploads those files
+<%(/Expandable)%>

 #### Step 4: Launch your cloud deployment

 The next step is to launch a cloud deployment using the worker assemblies that you just uploaded.